Oil and Gas Reserves

 - Energy companies must follow strict SEC guidelines when reporting proved reserves.

-The Society of Petroleum Engineers (SPE) defines three main categories of reserves based on the likelihood of recovery: 1.
-Proved Reserves (1P): These are the most certain.
-There must be at least a 90% probability (P90) that the actual quantities recovered will equal or exceed the estimate.
-Proved reserves are further split into "Proved Developed" (wells already drilling) and "Proved Undeveloped" (requires new capital expenditure).
-This is the only category allowed to be reported on SEC financial statements.
-2. Probable Reserves (2P): These are less certain.
-When combined with proved reserves (Proved + Probable), there should be at least a 50% probability (P50) that the actual quantities recovered will equal or exceed the estimate.
-These are often used internally for project planning but are not treated as "bankable" assets in the same way as 1P.
-3. Possible Reserves (3P): These are the least certain.
-When added to proved and probable (Proved + Probable + Possible), there might be only a 10% probability (P10) of recovery.
-These often represent "blue sky" potential in a new field.
+The Society of Petroleum Engineers (SPE) and global regulators like the SEC define three primary categories of reserves, each representing a different level of confidence in the volumes that will eventually be brought to the surface: 1.
+Proved Reserves (1P): This is the "gold standard" of energy accounting.
+For reserves to be classified as proved, there must be at least a 90% probability (P90) that the actual quantities recovered will equal or exceed the estimate.
+Proved reserves are further subdivided into "Proved Developed" (resources that can be extracted from existing wells with existing equipment) and "Proved Undeveloped" (volumes that require significant new capital investment and drilling to reach).
+Under strict SEC guidelines, this is the only category that companies are permitted to report on their official balance sheets and financial statements.
+2. Probable Reserves (2P): These reserves are categorized by a lower level of certainty.
+When combined with proved reserves (the 2P total), there should be at least a 50% probability (P50) that the actual quantities recovered will meet or exceed the estimate.
+While probable reserves are often used by management for internal project planning and are factored into many acquisition prices, they are not considered "bankable" assets in the same way as proved reserves and carry a higher risk of not being fully realized.
+3. Possible Reserves (3P): This is the most speculative category.
+When added to the proved and probable volumes (the 3P total), there may be as little as a 10% probability (P10) of recovery.
+Possible reserves often represent the "blue sky" potential of a new discovery or the hope that future technological breakthroughs will make a difficult field easier to drain.
+They are frequently used in the promotional materials of smaller exploration companies but are largely discounted by conservative institutional investors and banks.

 Importance for Company Valuation

 For exploration and production (E&P) companies, reserves are the primary driver of value.
-Analysts use metrics like "EV/2P" (Enterprise Value divided by Proved + Probable Reserves) to compare companies.
-A key metric is the Reserve Replacement Ratio (RRR).
-This measures the amount of proved reserves added to the company's reserve base during the year relative to the amount produced. * RRR > 100%: The company is growing its reserve base. * RRR < 100%: The company is depleting its assets faster than it is replacing them.
-Another critical metric is the Reserve Life Index (RLI), which estimates how many years of production the current reserves can sustain (Total Reserves / Annual Production).
-An RLI of 10 years is often considered a healthy baseline for a major oil company.
+Analysts use metrics like "EV/2P" (Enterprise Value divided by Proved + Probable Reserves) to compare companies across the sector.
+This allows investors to normalize companies of different sizes by looking at how much they are paying for each barrel of potential future production.
+A key metric in this analysis is the Reserve Replacement Ratio (RRR).
+This measures the amount of proved reserves added to the company's reserve base during the year (through discovery, acquisition, or improved recovery) relative to the amount produced and sold. * RRR > 100%: The company is growing its reserve base and its long-term production potential. * RRR < 100%: The company is depleting its assets faster than it is replacing them, which is a significant warning sign for long-term sustainability.
+Another critical metric is the Reserve Life Index (RLI), which estimates how many years of production the current reserves can sustain at the current extraction rate (Total Reserves / Annual Production).
+An RLI of 10-12 years is often considered a healthy baseline for a major oil company, while shale-focused companies may have shorter RLI figures due to the rapid decline rates of their wells.

 How Price Affects Reserves